rsdoiel/antenna/archives/2024/science_and_technology_2024.43.md

 date: 2024-10-25, from: NASA breaking news

-The next private CSUG event will take place November 6 – 7 at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
+The next CSUG event will take place November 6 – 7 at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 Throughout the CSUG, representatives from NASA’s Space Communications and Navigation program and CSP’s industry partners will share updates on commercial SATCOM capability developments and the commercial service demonstrations taking place under CSP.
-The CSUG [&#8230;]
+NASA attendees must [&#8230;]

 <br>